Skip to main content

 That “lower of” language is crucial.
 It's what creates the lookback magic.

-The 6-month lookback creates a powerful option embedded in the ESPP.
+The 6-month lookback creates a valuable option embedded in the ESPP.
 Here's how it works:

 If Apple stock rises during the offering period, you pay 85% of the offering period start price.
 If it falls, you pay 85% of the lower purchase date price.
 Either way, you win.